ga-wdi-lessons/react-intro/readme.md

         <p>Hello { this.props.name }.</p>
         <p>You are { this.props.age } years old.</p>

-        // We can reference state values just like props using `this.state.val`
+        // We can reference state values just like props using `this.state.val`.
         <p>It is {this.state.date}</p>
       </div>
     );
   }
 });

-// NOTE: We initialize a count property below at 1.
+// This is where we define our `count` (not `counter` property).
 React.render(
   <Hello name="Tony" age="21" count="1"/>,
   document.getElementById( "container" )